TheUnlocked/Bias-Finder/README.md

 ### This repository will be updated as development continues, however most versions will not have releases associated with them anymore.
 All updates will go to [the Chrome Webstore](https://chrome.google.com/webstore/detail/bias-finder/jojjlkfeofgcjeanbpghcapjcccbakop).
 If you want the latest version, go there or follow the source installation instructions for a non-DRM version.

-### This Chrome extension is in no way affiliated with AllSides

 ## Installation:
 ### Packaged (easy):
 1. Download the latest *.crx file from the [Releases](https://github.com/TheUnlocked/Bias-Finder/releases) tab